pandas-dev/pandas/doc/source/io.rst

 .. warning::

+   Several internal refactorings, 0.13 (:ref:`Series Refactoring <whatsnew_0130.refactoring>`), and 0.15 (:ref:`Index Refactoring <whatsnew_0150.refactoring>`),
-   In 0.13, pickle preserves compatibility with pickles created prior to 0.13.
-These must be read with ``pd.read_pickle``, rather than the default python ``pickle.load``.
+   preserve compatibility with pickles created prior to these versions.
+However, these must be read with ``pd.read_pickle``, rather than the default python ``pickle.load``.
    See `this question <http://stackoverflow.com/questions/20444593/pandas-compiled-from-source-default-pickle-behavior-changed>`__ for a detailed explanation.